-This sentence introduces you to long stories from the past. e.g. “Dad it’s just a C!
-I can make that up!”
-“Back in our days we used to go to school on foot” Grab this guide to understand Lebanese parents!
+This sentence introduces you to long stories from the past. e.g. To your “Dad, it’s just a C!
+I can make it up…” it’s always something along the line of: “Back in our days we used to go to school on foot.”
+Grab this guide to understand Lebanese parents!

 #4 “If your friend throws himself/herself off a balcony, will you do the same thing?”